kseou/Pathman/README.md

 as these are the two shells I use most on my Mac device and Linux laptop.
 There are better ways of doing it, but this one is mine.

 ## TODO
 - ~~Add automatic sourcing of RC file after removing or adding path.
 Few tests resulted in errors from the shell.~~ Sourcing file is now done automatically when adding or removing path.
-Add optiont to disable?
+User can skip sourcing by passing flag --skip-source after the path
 - Add config file that helps Pathman determine custom RC files to manage (TOML?
 YAML?)
 - Create backup on demand of RC file or custom RC file
 - Add support for different environment variables?
 (LD_LIBRARY_PATH, PKG_CONFIG_PATH)